Loading...

 Common Causes of Chronic Kidney Disease

-The two common causes of chronic kidney disease are diabetes and hypertension.
-Diabetes is among the top leading causes that account for 44% of total cases of CKD.
-Hypertension is the second leading cause of CKD, which contributes to about 28% of cases of renal patients.
+Hypertension is the second leading cause of CKD.
+It contributes to about 28% of cases of renal patients.
 Other conditions of chronic kidney disease include.

-• Polycystic Kidney Disease: A genetic disease that leads to the formation of cysts in the kidneys.
+It is a genetic disease that leads to the formation of cysts in the kidneys.

-• Recurrent Kidney Infections: Chronic kidney infections or obstructions that cause CKD over time are called pyelonephritis.
+Chronic kidney infections or obstructions that cause CKD over time are called pyelonephritis.

-• Obstructions: Any blockage in the urinary tract due to kidney stones also contributes to CKD.
+Any blockage in the urinary tract due to kidney stones also contributes to CKD.

 Signs and Symptoms Of Chronic Kidney Disease